40Cakes/pokebot-gen3/wiki/pages/Configuration - Logging and Console Output.md

 ### Options
 `log_encounters` - log all encounters to .csv (`stats/encounters/` folder), each phase is logged to a separate file

+`desktop_notifications` - Show a desktop notification if a shiny, roamer, or Pokémon matching your Custom Catch Filters is encountered, or the bot is switched to manual mode.

 ### Console output
 Console options will control how much data is displayed in the Python terminal/console, valid options are `verbose`, `basic` or `disable`.